jojo786/TelegramTasweerBot/README.md

 - Install [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 - Create an SSM Parameter to store the Telegram token. `aws ssm put-parameter --region eu-west-1 --name "/telegramtasweerbot/telegram/dev/bot_token" --type "SecureString" --value "12334342:ABCD12432423" --overwrite`
 - Run `sam build && sam deploy --parameter-overrides --parameter-overrides StageEnv=dev` to run it for dev.
 Similiar for prod.
-- Note the Outputs from the above `sam deploy` command, which will include the Value of the TelegramApi, which is the AWS Gateway endpoint, e.g. `https://1fgfgfd56.execute-api.eu-west-1.amazonaws.com/Prod`
+- Note the Outputs from the above `sam deploy` command, which will include the Value of the TelegramApi, which is the Lambda URL endpoint, e.g. `https://1fgfgfd56.lambda-url.eu-west-1.on.aws/`
-- Update your Telegram bot to change from polling to [Webhook](https://core.telegram.org/bots/api#setwebhook), by pasting this URL in your browser, or curl'ing it: `https://api.telegram.org/bot12334342:ABCD124324234/setWebHook?url=https://1fgfgfd56.execute-api.eu-west-1.amazonaws.com/Prod/`.
-Use your bot token and API GW endpoint.
-You can check that it was set correctly by going to `https://api.telegram.org/bot12334342:ABCD124324234/getWebhookInfo`, which should include the `url` of your AWS API GW, as well as any errors Telegram is encounterting calling your bot on that API.
+- Update your Telegram bot to change from polling to [Webhook](https://core.telegram.org/bots/api#setwebhook), by pasting this URL in your browser, or curl'ing it: `https://api.telegram.org/bot12334342:ABCD124324234/setWebHook?url=https://1fgfgfd56.lambda-url.eu-west-1.on.aws/`.
+Use your bot token and Lambda URL endpoint.
+You can check that it was set correctly by going to `https://api.telegram.org/bot12334342:ABCD124324234/getWebhookInfo`, which should include the `url` of your Lambda URL, as well as any errors Telegram is encounterting calling your bot on that API.

 ## Standalone python script
 - It picks up your telegram bot token from environment variables.
 E.g. running `export TELEGRAM_BOT=12334342:ABCD124324234` on Linux/macos should be sufficient.
 AWS credentials also picked up from environment variables.